gbenroscience/ParserNG/LATEST.md

 # ParserNG

+### ParserNG 2.0.7 is out on maven-central!
+Full migration of all inbuilt functions and UDFs to the Vector API(not stats functions), leading to 2.0x to 20x speedup in bulk evaluations

 ### ParserNG 2.0.6 is out on maven-central!
 Very stable release.
 Lots of bug fixes in bulk gelu, swiglu etc